310mc/https-310mc.github.io-tl/source/_posts/scout/colorful_autumn.md

 I’ll also help out as much as I can!
 But before that, it’s time for lunch.
 {% endbubble %}

-{% bubble Midori %}
+{% bubble Midori norsmile %}
-You’re the one who first suggested it, but how about we eat outside… Are you done buying your food too, Anzu-san?
+Tetora-kun’s the one who first suggested it, but how about we eat outside… Are you done buying your food too, Anzu-san?

 Then let’s go…♪
 {% endbubble %}